bytebase/bytebase.com/content/docs/tutorials/api-sql-review.md

 ## Summary

 Congratulations!
-From now on, besides using the Bytebase GUI to configure SQL review rules, you can also use the Bytebase API to do so.
-Which makes SQL review policy as code a reality.
+You can now configure SQL review rules using the Bytebase API, in addition to the Bytebase GUI, making SQL review policy as code a reality.